Flagrare/flagrare/README.md

 - 🖥️ Fullstack Software Engineer (React.JS + Kotlin SpringBoot);
 - 📈 Specialist in data-driven apps;

-✒ A story has no beginning or end, only entrance doors. 火 ◉
+✒ 'Stories have no beginning and no end, only doors through which one may enter them.' 火 ◉

 <> Every hero has a code. </>
 <!--